 From Silver Crash to Cheap Flats

 After the 1893 Silver Crash and subsequent depression, Capitol Hill's grand mansions were subdivided into small, affordable apartments.
-The neighborhood became one of Denver's most affordable places for single adults.
+The neighborhood became one of Denver's most affordable areas for single adults.
 During World War II, GIs from Camp Hale and Lowry Air Force Base gravitated to the area, and the concentration of young, unmarried men created the conditions for a discreet queer community.
-LGBTQ+ Denver Guide

 The Zoning Mechanism: R-0 and Exclusion